basedhound/freeCodeCamp_frontend-development-libraries/README.md

 ```
 01. Create a Redux Store
-02. Not Passed
-03. Get State from the Redux Store
+02. Get State from the Redux Store
-04. Not Passed
-05. Define a Redux Action
+03. Define a Redux Action
-06. Not Passed
-07. Define an Action Creator
+04. Define an Action Creator
-08. Not Passed
-09. Dispatch an Action Event
+05. Dispatch an Action Event
-10. Not Passed
-11. Handle an Action in the Store
+06. Handle an Action in the Store
-12. Not Passed
-13. Use a Switch Statement to Handle Multiple Actions
+07. Use a Switch Statement to Handle Multiple Actions
-14. Not Passed
-15. Use const for Action Types
+08. Use const for Action Types
-16. Not Passed
-17. Register a Store Listener
+09. Register a Store Listener
-18. Not Passed
-19. Combine Multiple Reducers
+10. Combine Multiple Reducers
-20. Not Passed
-21. Send Action Data to the Store
+11. Send Action Data to the Store
-22. Not Passed
-23. Use Middleware to Handle Asynchronous Actions
+12. Use Middleware to Handle Asynchronous Actions
-24. Not Passed
-25. Write a Counter with Redux
+13. Write a Counter with Redux
-26. Not Passed
-27. Never Mutate State
+14. Never Mutate State
-28. Not Passed
-29. Use the Spread Operator on Arrays
+15. Use the Spread Operator on Arrays
-30. Not Passed
-31. Remove an Item from an Array
+16. Remove an Item from an Array
-32. Not Passed
-33. Copy an Object with Object.assign
+17. Copy an Object with Object.assign
 ```

 ### React + Redux

 ```
 01. Getting Started with React Redux
-02. Not Passed
-03. Manage State Locally First
+02. Manage State Locally First
-04. Not Passed
-05. Extract State Logic to Redux
+03. Extract State Logic to Redux
-06. Not Passed
-07. Use Provider to Connect Redux to React
+04. Use Provider to Connect Redux to React
-08. Not Passed
-09. Map State to Props
+05. Map State to Props
-10. Not Passed
-11. Map Dispatch to Props
+06. Map Dispatch to Props
-12. Not Passed
-13. Connect Redux to React
+07. Connect Redux to React
-14. Not Passed
-15. Connect Redux to the Messages App
+08. Connect Redux to the Messages App
-16. Not Passed
-17. Extract Local State into Redux
+09. Extract Local State into Redux
-18. Not Passed
-19. Moving Forward From Here
+10. Moving Forward From Here
 ```

 ### Projects 🎓

 ```
-1. Build a Random Quote Machine
+01. Build a Random Quote Machine
-2. Not Passed
-3. Build a Markdown Previewer
+02. Build a Markdown Previewer
-4. Not Passed
-5. Build a Drum Machine
+03. Build a Drum Machine
-6. Not Passed
-7. Build a JavaScript Calculator
+04. Build a JavaScript Calculator
-8. Not Passed
-9. Build a 25 + 5 Clock
+05. Build a 25 + 5 Clock
 ```